chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 initStoryshots();
 ```

-Finally we need to make a small change in the `jest` key in our `package.json`:
+Finally, we need to make a small change in the `jest` key in our `package.json`:

 ```diff:title=package.json
 {